Where premier talent and top companies connect and work together.

-Customer retention is your ability to retain clients.
-Any action you take to ensure repeat business from clients falls under the banner of customer retention.
+Client retention is your ability to keep clients.
+Any action you take to ensure repeat business from clients falls under the banner of client—or customer—retention.
 If you have a high customer retention rate, clients will choose your services over those of a competitor.

 Think back over a specific period of time such as the past year or the past quarter.
 How many clients did you start out with and how many did you end up with?
 Why do you think these people are staying or leaving?
 Thinking through and answering these types of questions will provide insight into how to improve customer retention for your particular business.

-The type of clients you want to attract and retain will be unique to your service offerings.
+The type of clients you want to attract and retain will be dependent on the type of services you offer.
 There are some general guidelines, however, that can help to improve your client retention rate.

-- First, always set and discuss expectations before starting work with a new client.
-This will help to ensure you are both on the same page regarding deliverables, results, and goals.
+Set and discuss expectations.
+Talking through expectations before starting work with a new client will help to ensure you are both on the same page regarding deliverables, results, and goals.

-Customer loyalty measures a client’s willingness to return to your business again and again.
+Client loyalty measures a client’s willingness to return to your business again and again.
 Loyal customers are advocates for your company and are willing to share their positive experience with others.
-72% of customers say they share good experiences with others and 67% say they’ll pay more for a great experience.
-Investing time in customer loyalty can lead to sustainable growth that you can rely on.
+When clients have a good experience, they will share it with other people in their circle and often be willing to pay more for it.
+Investing time in client loyalty can lead to sustainable growth that you can rely on.

-To create more loyal customers, many of the same principals of customer retention apply.
-Remember, customer loyalty is about the entire experience your clients have with your company, from good communication to meeting expectations and ultimately providing long-term value.
+To create more loyal customers, many of the same principals of client retention apply.
+Remember, client loyalty is about the entire experience your clients have with your company, from good communication to meeting expectations and ultimately providing long-term value.

-- First, understand the needs of your client and do everything you can to help them feel comfortable working with you.
+Understand the needs of your client.
+Truly taking the time to learn where your client is coming from and what their needs are can make a big difference.
+Do everything you can to help them feel comfortable working with you.
 Each interaction you have with a client is important—communicate clearly, proactively solve issues, and actively listen to what they say.

-- Second, personalize the client experience.
-Each client is different and you’ll benefit from modifying how you accommodate and interact with each of your clients.
+Personalize the client experience.
+Each client is different, and you’ll benefit from modifying how you accommodate and interact with each of your clients.
 For instance, a daily check-in may help some clients feel secure that their project is progressing as planned, whereas others may be happy with a monthly status report.
 Take the time to really get to know your clients and their preferences.

-- Third, consider how you can reward your clients.
+Consider how you can reward clients.
 While offering discounts has its time and place, there are other ways you can make a client’s day.
 Small gestures like delivering something ahead of schedule when possible, sending a personalized thank you note, or remembering a client’s particular interests and asking about them will go far in building a relationship that extends beyond that of client and contractor.